Committee selected to investigate recent violence in Blue Nile state

 Governor of Blue Nile state and head of the security committee in the region Gen Ahmed El Omda Badi met with a delegation of the committee investigating the recent violent events in the state.
 The meeting took place in his office in Ed Damazin on Thursday evening.

-The committee was formed by a decree of the Attorney General at the federal level and is headed by Chief Public Prosecutor Ibrahim El Hadi Ibrahim.
+The committee was formed by a decree of the Senior Public Prosecutor at the federal level and is headed by Chief Public Prosecutor Ibrahim El Hadi Ibrahim.

 The governor and the delegation reviewed all issues related to the ongoing arrangements to implement the committee's tasks and duties.